Digital Nomad Lifestyle

 I searched, tested, and just kept trying…

 I got my first project via Odesk and was hired by one of Odesk largest clients at that time (no names due confidentiality clauses).
-I got luck as they did not care that I had no previous history on the site, they cared about my skills and how I did on their tests.
+I got lucky as they did not care that I had no previous history on the site, they cared about my skills and what I can do for them.

 So I got my first gig.
-And once you have one, it is easy to get another.
-My profile started to look great and clients were headhunting me on platform.
+And once you have one, it was easier to get second.
+My profile started to look great and eventually clients were headhunting me on platform.

 If you are new to Upwork and have hard time getting your profile approved, check this blog post of Upwork Profile Approval Tips.

 So now I was making some money but not enough to really travel where I wanted… so the search continued.
 And I found…

 House sitting basically means to live in and look after a house (and pets) while its owner is away.
 Once I heard about it, I was hooked.
 I did my first house sitting gig in Chiang Mai, next in Sydney, Australia and then have been all over the world.